grapa-dev/grapa/README.md

 Indicates in waiting state.

 #### start(runOp, input, doneOp)
 Starts the runOp in the background, passing paramList.
 When the thread exists, doneOp is called.
 All 3 inputs are copied,  as the originals are likely to go away after running the start command.
-So if an instance of object (like a $net or $file) is passed in, the thread will end up using a copied instance and not the original instance.
+So if an instance of object is passed in, the thread will end up using a copied instance and not the original instance.

 The thread is run from the same namespace as where it is called.
 To use a shared object instance, access the variable from within the thread rather than passing in the variable.
 Or pass in the $ID for the variable and dereference the variable from the thread (which essentially does the same thing as a variable lookup but allows a different variable name to be used).